BethMarie Ward, MA, CTF

-BethMarie Ward is owner and principal of Regenerate Group.
-She has over 20 years of experience working in education from academia to early childhood education and everything in between.
-Her expertise is in designing planning and whole systems institutional change to help organizations move forward relevance to nascent emerging landscapes.
-Her practice specializes in working with leaders to help them create strong teams moving into bold, dynamic action and implementation.
-She holds an M.A. in Human Development with an emphasis on organizational development from St. Mary’s University of Minnesota and is a Certified Technology of Participation® Facilitator and Mentor Trainer through the Institute of Cultural Affairs.
-She teaches community development courses at Cuesta College and received an Outstanding Community Service Award during her tenure at the University of Minnesota.
-She is a producer, maker and social entrepreneur dedicated to collaborating on creative change initiatives.
+BethMarie Ward, MA, CTF is the owner and principal of Regenerate Group, a facilitation, training, and consulting firm, since 2011.
+She has over 20 years of experience working in academia, K-12 education, public sector institutions and non-profits throughout the United States.
+Her expertise is in designing complex and whole systems change initiatives while collaborating with diverse stakeholders to help them create strong teams, moving them into bold, dynamic action.
+She holds an M.A. in Human Development with an emphasis on organization development from St. Mary’s University of Minnesota and is a ToP® Certified Facilitator and Mentor Trainer.
+She teaches community development courses at Cuesta College in San Luis Obispo, California, and during her tenure at the University of Minnesota, she received an Outstanding Community Service award for her direct work with the greater Twin Cities community.
+She is a skilled producer and maker committed to serving her clients’ specific needs in both in person and online innovative platform meeting spaces.

-Connie Foster is a certified facilitator specializing in working with colleges and universities on strategic and academic planning, action planning and implementation, organizational change, capacity building, and leadership development.
+Connie Foster, Ph.D, CTF is a certified facilitator specializing in working with colleges and universities on strategic and academic planning, action planning and implementation, organizational change, capacity building, and leadership development.

 She worked at the University of Wisconsin-River Falls (UWRF), where she served in a number of administrative positions during her 25-year career.
 She has served as Interim Chancellor, Interim Provost and Vice Chancellor for Academic Affairs, Dean of the College of Education and Professional Studies, Chair of the Department of Health and Human Performance, Athletic Director, faculty member and coach.